-In this session, we will learn the skills necessary to master a whitewater kayak on both flat water and on the mighty Saluda River.
-We will first work on developing our kayaking skills on the lake at James Island County Park before traveling to the Saluda and paddling a section of the Class I and II river on Wednesday.
+In this session, we will learn the skills necessary to manage a whitewater kayak on both flat water and on the mighty Saluda River.
+We will first work on developing our kayaking skills on the lake at JICP before traveling to the Saluda and paddling a section of the Class I and II river on Wednesday.
 We’ll camp out at Harbison State Forest on Wednesday night and run the river on Thursday before coming back to Charleston.

 Are you ready to rock?
-We're going to strap on our helmets and harnesses in order to do some rock climbing!
+We're going to strap on our harnesses and do some rock climbing!
 Campers will be guided through the basics of knot tying, belaying, and climbing techniques.
-We’ll utilize the more accessible 'portable' wall as a first step in developing comfort and technique before tackling James Island County Park's famous 50-ft. outdoor climbing wall, zipline and a rappelling experience.
+We’ll utilize the more accessible 'portable' wall as a first step in developing comfort and technique before tackling JICP's famous 50-ft. outdoor climbing wall, zipline and a rappelling experience.

 Bring out your inner Robin Hood!
 Campers will learn about the age-old tradition of competition archery.
 Through active participation, archers will learn terminology, technique, and additional characteristics and practices necessary for successful target shooting culminating with a visit to the Johns Island County Park Archery Range.

 Let’s get hooked on fishing!
 Campers will learn many basics about this ancient activity including its purposes, biological processes, and conservation.
-Fledgling anglers will learn various techniques, skills and styles as they experience both freshwater and saltwater action.
+Fledgling anglers will learn various techniques, skills and styles as they experience saltwater action.
 All fishing equipment is provided.

 Campers will learn the art of canoeing by practicing paddling techniques through fun games and instruction.
 Campers will learn about communication and cooperation in order to navigate their tandem canoes and will also practice rescue techniques.

-We're also going to put on some harnesses in order to do some rock climbing!
+We're going to put on harnesses and do some rock climbing!
 Campers will be guided through the basics of knot tying, belaying, and climbing techniques.
-Climbers will utilize the auto-belay wall as a first step in developing comfort and technique before tackling James Island County Park's famous 50-ft. outdoor climbing wall.
+Climbers will utilize the auto-belay wall as a first step in developing comfort and technique before tackling JICP's famous 50-ft. outdoor climbing wall.

-We will also have some fun “rattling the chains” as we learn to play disc golf.
-Campers will learn about equipment basics, throwing techniques, and how to work as a team while experiencing James Island County Park's 18-hole course.
+We will have some fun “rattling the chains” as we learn to play disc golf.
+Campers will learn about equipment basics, throwing techniques, and how to work as a team while experiencing JICP's 18-hole course.

-We will also combine our outdoor adventure based activities with other forms of fitness and training techniques to help develop healthy lifestyles.
+We will combine our outdoor adventure-based activities with other forms of fitness, nutritional information, and training techniques to help develop healthy lifestyles.

 Campers will gain knowledge and skills based on the unique nature of coastal living which includes weather, currents and general beach safety.
 From the animals and plants that call the coast home to a look inside lifeguarding, we’ll explore the nuances of life at the edge of America.